reaktoro/optima/DEVELOPING.md

 ### 2. Extending `conda` with `conda-devenv`

-We use [conda-devenv](https://github.com/ESSS/conda-devenv) to extend `conda` capabilities and define environments variables in developing mode.
+We use [conda-devenv](https://github.com/ESSS/conda-devenv) to extend `conda` capabilities and define environment variables in developing mode.
 With `miniconda3` properly installed and running, just execute in your console:

 ```console